 The Dow Jones Marketplace Electricity Price Indexes are volume weighted averages of specifically-defined bilateral, wholesale, physical transactions quoted in either dollars per megawatthour ($/MWH) or dollars per megawatt ($/MW).
 Calculations for these indexes average together power transactions from Eldorado, Marketplace, McCullough and Mead located in the Las Vegas region of the southwestern United States.

-Index participants provide Dow Jones with their daily volume weighted average prices and total volumes for eligible electricity products sold at the Marketplace delivery points, as well as with any purchases made from entities not contributing to the indexes.
+Index participants provide Dow Jones with their daily and monthly volume weighted average prices and total volumes for eligible electricity products sold at the Marketplace delivery points, as well as with any purchases made from entities not contributing to the indexes.

-Participants are asked to provide Dow Jones with daily index data by 10 am, Mountain Time, the day after the transacted power moves.
+Participants are asked to provide Dow Jones with daily index data by 10 a.m.
+Mountain time, the day after the transacted power moves.
 Although some Dow Jones Electricity Indexes are calculated for 365 days year, publication occurs only on business days.
 If a holiday falls during the week, data should be transmitted to Dow Jones on the first business day following a break.